Non-Hodgkin lymphoma is a name for a group of cancers that start in certain types of white blood cell.

 - carrying excess weight and having an unhealthful diet

 - having bacterial infections, such as with Helicobacter pylori

 - having viral infections, such as with the Epstein-Barr virus

 - having an autoimmune disorder, such as rheumatoid arthritis

 - having an immunodeficiency disorder, such as AIDS

 The term “5-year survival rate” refers to the percentage of people who live for at least 5 years after receiving a diagnosis.

-The overall 5-year survival rate for non-Hodgkin lymphoma is 71%.
-However, it is important to remember that this figure is based on averages.
+The overall 5-year survival rate for non-Hodgkin lymphoma is

 A person’s outlook depends on the type and stage of the cancer, among other factors.
 A doctor can provide more detailed information based on factors specific to each person.